blairj09/snowflake-summit-2025/dashboard/python/greeting.md

 Hello!
 I'm here to assist you with analyzing the [Snowflake Air Quality](https://app.snowflake.com/marketplace/listing/GZSTZL7M0KK/snowflake-virtual-hands-on-labs-air-quality-data-united-states?lang=j) dataset.
-Here are some examples of what you can ask me to do:
+This data represents various air quality metrics in aggregate.
+Metrics of interest are in the `PARAMETERNAME` column, and this column must be filtered to a single metric.
+By default, "Suspended particulate (TSP)" is selected.
+You can view all possible metrics by using the shortcode `/metrics` in the chat.
+You can update the filter at any time with `/filter metric`.

 - **Filtering and Sorting:**
   - Show only states on the West Coast.